9 Music Marketing Strategies That Work In 2023

 The world of music marketing changes fast.
-What worked in 2017 did not necessarily work in 2018 and it probably won’t work in 2019.
+What worked in 2017 did not necessarily work in 2018 and it probably won’t work in 2022 or beyond.

 Already this year, there have been changes.
 Spotify allows artists to submit their songs to playlists themselves.
 Facebook’s way of managing ads is ever-changing.